damianhakert/damianhakert.github.io/source/_posts/2015-01-19-github-enterprise-vs-gitlab-enterprise-edition.markdown

 # Conclusion

-We hope the above gives a good overview of the advantages of GitLab Enterprise Edition to GitHub Enterprise.
+We hope the above gives a good overview of of we see GitHub Enteprise vs GitLab Enterprise Edition.
 If you have any comments, questions or additions feel free to leave them in the comments below or email me at sytse@gitlab.com